-Students are responsible for maintaining their immunizations uploading current documentation in compliance system before expiration date.
-All residential students are required to have an annual TB and FIT testing screening for which the school will provide.
+Students are responsible for maintaining their immunizations and uploading current documentation in the compliance system before the expiration date.
+All residential students are required to have an annual Tb and FIT testing screening for which the College will provide.
 For more information, refer to the Student Immunization and Health History Policy in the Admissions section of the catalog.